MahDudeGarrus/MahDudeGarrus/README.md

 </ul>

 A couple fun notes!
 I created and maintained our team's oneNote manual for tool usage as well as application configurations so the team will be up to date on best practices as well as ease of onboarding new members.
+I was also one of the two developers on my team to implement Cypress E2E exclusively to test our application company wide.

 <h2>Little Bit About Me</h2>
 - 🔭 I’m currently working on: My portfolio and a recipe app